CALL FOR APPLICATIONS: Grants for Internship and projects 2025

 • Complementary activities involving the local population: 15%.

-The inclusion of activities that involve the local population in the development of the project will be valued.
-Involvement does not necessarily have to be through cultural activities.
-The introduction of activities that have an impact on culture in an unconventional way will be valued.
+The assessment of any activity that involves the population in the development of the project shall be assessed.
+Involvement does not necessarily have to be through a cultural activity.
+The introduction of activities that have an impact on the culture of a non-conventional mode will be valued.

 • Digitisation strategy for the Mudéjar Territory: 10%.